 Helps with recruitment and retention

 I’ve created TRS as a way to show a potential candidate the package they would receive if they joined the company.
 This is so much more effective than listing the various reward elements, as they don’t have the impact that the total picture can have.
 It’s about creating a wow moment from the second you’ve put the job offer on the table.
 It can also be a powerful retention tool for if/when your employee receives an offer from another company they can be reminded of what they are walking away from.
-If they don’t have this to refer to, you risk them forgetting all that you give them and not understanding the benefits beyond their paycheck.
+If they don’t have this to refer to, you risk them forgetting all that you give them and not understanding the benefits beyond their pay cheque.

 How to create a top-notch TRS